TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

     In this function we use the option wrap :confval:`wrap <t3tsref:stdwrap-wrap>`.
     It surrounds the current content of the TEXT object as set in line 5 with the value defined here.
-The pipe `|` character is replaced with the text.
+The pipe `|` character is replaced by the text that corresponds to the value property.

 ..  note::
     You may sometimes see that :confval:`stdWrap <t3tsref:text-stdwrap>`